Skip to content

 • Quantum data types, variables, functions just as its classical counterpart

-• Additionally, there is quantum primitives to define some general platform-dependent instruction set
+• Additionally, there are quantum primitives to define some general platform-independent instruction sets

 • Classical and quantum parts have similar syntaxes and components